nicolasparada/blog/content/posts/passwordless-auth-server.md

 ```

 This is how the JWT is created.
 We set an expiration date for the JWT within 60 days.
+Maybe you can give it less time (~2 weeks) and add a new endpoint to refresh tokens, but I didn't want to add more complexity.

 ```go
 expiresAtB, err := expiresAt.MarshalText()